 I like working within the confines of weaving.
 I feel comfortable being restricted by the number of shafts, peddles, legs and arms.
 I like combining yarns, colors, textures and weaving patterns.
 To me, weaving is assembling more than free-hand art, and I can handle that.

 Initially, writing and all other interests were only put on the back burner, but as I got into weaving more and more, I gradually gave most everything else up.
 Some of the partings were conscious and even hard; some I just forgot.
 I still have a love/hate relationship with writing, unable to completely put it behind, but for now becoming a good weaver is more important, and I'm happy for writing to take a back seat.

 Nowadays, I don't think of why I weave as often as I used to; I just wonder if I can make this or that kind of cloth with the knowledge and equipment I have, what a certain idea, in my head or on paper/computer, looks like in real life, or to reduce my enormous stash.
 And because I find weaving difficult to do well, it requires my full concentration, and I am allowed, (required!) to switch off all the voices in my head.
 I find this comforting.

-There is one last thing that is important to me: I find comfort in belonging to that long, wide and varied tradition/club/subset of humanity that weaves.
-I do see the world, at times, in those two distinctive groups; those who weave, and those who don't; I can't think of any other technology that our species has sustained, more or less in the same manner across time and distance, and that makes me feel I'm part of something really big.
+There is one last thing that is important to me: I find comfort in belonging to that long, wide and varied tradition/club/subset of humans that weaves.
+I do see the world, at times, in two distinctive groups; those who weave and those who don't.
+I can't think of any other technology that our species has sustained, more or less in the same manner across time and distance, which makes me feel part of something really big.
 As are you.